Västerbottens-Kuriren: Rosén era

-Bäckström
+Bäckström era

-In 1929 Rosén sold the majority of his shares to master builder J.M.
-Bäckström, who began building a new publishing house the following year at the block Rind, at Rådhusesplanaden 10 in central Umeå.
-The VK building was completed by the end of 1930/1931 and housed VK until 1988.
+In 1929 Rosén sold the majority of his shares to master builder J. M. Bäckström, who began building a new publishing house the following year at the block Rind, at Rådhusesplanaden 10 in central Umeå.
+The VK building was completed by the end of 1930–1931 and housed VK until 1988.
 In 1949 VK was the first news paper in Norrland to hire its own press photographer, Harry Lindwall, who would remain in service until his retirement in 1985.